List of Navratna Companies

 0:00 / 0:00

 India’s Public Sector Undertakings (PSUs) are vital to shaping its industrial and economic landscape.
 Among them, Navratna companies are distinguished in that they have autonomy to make substantial financial decisions without requiring prior government approval.
-Because of this they have outstanding operational efficiency, and as a result they contribute significantly to various sectors like energy, telecommunications, engineering, and manufacturing.
+This enhanced autonomy allows them to operate with greater managerial and financial flexibility, contributing to their role across sectors such as energy, telecommunications, engineering, and manufacturing.

-This article explores Navratna companies in India as of 2025, detailing their significance, benefits, and eligibility criteria.
+This article explores Navratna companies in India as per the latest publicly available government notifications, detailing their significance, benefits, and eligibility criteria.

 What is a Navratna Company?